 Like Emily, many students grapple with the fundamental nature of numbers.
 What makes a number rational?
-Is it merely a fraction, or is there a deeper meaning?
-The concept of rational numbers is a cornerstone of mathematics, providing the foundation for more advanced topics such as algebra, calculus, and number theory.
-Understanding rational numbers involves exploring their definition, properties, and relationship to other types of numbers.
-Let's delve into the world of rational numbers and discover why 2/3, and countless others, rightfully belong to this important set.
+Because of that, is it merely a fraction, or is there a deeper meaning?
+Which means the concept of rational numbers is a cornerstone of mathematics, providing the foundation for more advanced topics such as algebra, calculus, and number theory.
+Also, understanding rational numbers involves exploring their definition, properties, and relationship to other types of numbers.
+Let's dig into the world of rational numbers and discover why 2/3, and countless others, rightfully belong to this important set Simple as that..

 Main Subheading